rorzen/owncloud-install-and-configure/index.md

   OpenSSH
 ```

-2. If you see the Apache Full profile details, you’ll see that it enables traffic to ports 80 and 443:
+2. If you see the Apache full profile details, you will see that it enables traffic to ports 80 and 443:
 ```
 $ sudo ufw app info "Apache Full"
 Output